5 Tactics To Dissolve Exam Day Stress and Anxiety

 This left Maria with low confidence and come exam day, well...

 Restless legs, a churning stomach and gripping the book in her hand so tight that her knuckles turned white as she walked into the exam room.

 Her self-talk sent her around in circles, thinking of worst-case scenarios and worrying about everything, replaying the same thought in her head over and over.

 As she met others on her course before the exam started it was evident everyone was cracking a fake smile, "maybe everyone else feels the same as me" - Maris asked!

 I want to BARK this from the tree tops!

 I am 100% confident you can collapse this exam day stress and anxiety using the 5 tactics below.
-In fact the current 2500 active learners inside our L2 A&P Revision Mastery Academy have and are using this to confidently pass their Level 2 Anatomy and Physiology exam with top marks.
+In fact the current 2500 active learners inside our L2 A&P Revision Mastery Bootcamp have and are using this to confidently pass their Level 2 Anatomy and Physiology exam with top marks.

 Read through the following 5 Tactics NOW.

 Regardless of the training provider that you are doing your exam through, and the set up on the day, there is one thing you can guarantee...
 You will be part of a group of learners that are all taking their exam at the same time.

 You can feel the tension in the air, and the quiet mutterings from every learner, looking for verification that they have done enough revision.